mikblack/GENE315-CNVlab/GENE315-CNV_lab-week2.md

 (i.e., it is very unlikely that we would see a relationship this strong by chance).

-## Lab report
+## Assignment

-The lab report for this module is due at 5pm on 21 April (Wednesday stream) or 22 April (Thursday stream).
-For your report, please provide answers to the **9 questions from the final page of the week one handout, and the 6 questions below**.
-When answering each question, please provide the R code used to generate the output (if required), the output itself, and any comments/dicussion needed to fully answer the question.
+The assignment for this module is due at 5pm on 26 April (Wednesday stream) or 27 April (Thursday stream).
+For your document, please provide answers to the questions below, and also the questions at the end of the week 2 and week 3 handouts.
+When answering each question, please provide the R code used to generate the output (if required), the output itself, and any comments/discussion needed to fully answer the question.
 Please keep the code, output and comments together for each question (similar to how the lab handouts are laid out).

 ### Week two questions:

-Please include the following details in your lab report:
+Please include the following details in your document:

 1. Load the IRGM copy number calls, and generate a table, a proportion table, and a barplot for these calls across the three populations.